zemasoft/wildcards/example/README.md

 A DNA sequence consists of letters `A`, `G`, `T`, `C` and is up to 10 letters long (but can also be empty).

-This example demonstrates the general purposeness of the library since a DNA sequence is internally defined as shown below - i.e. not as a string.
+This example demonstrates the general purposeness of the library since the DNA sequences are internally represented as shown below - i.e. not as strings.

 ```C++
 enum class nucleobase